Qatari poet sentenced to 15 years in prison for insulting emir

-DOHA A Qatari court on Monday upheld a 15-year jail sentence handed down to a poet convicted of criticising the former emir and attempting to incite revolt, a relative said.
+DOHA A Qatari court on Monday upheld a 15-year jail sentence handed down to a poet convicted of criticizing the former emir and attempting to incite revolt, a relative said.

 The appeal process has now been exhausted and his only chance of release is for the Gulf's state's new Emir, Sheikh Tamim bin Hamad al-Thani, to pardon him.